Anondo/had-to-do-something-with-gRPC/README.md

 ## Why

 With http being the most common approach for building APIs, [gRPC](https://grpc.io/) is getting famous.
 So had to do something with gRPC.
-Would have felt better if this something for useful.
+Would have felt better if this was something more useful.
 Thats a thing for the future i guess.<br>

 The ```server``` is written in golang & is utterly a simple **Employee Information System**.
 The ```rpc``` procedures are mostly to create , read , update & delete an employee document & also their departments.<br>